 Norway is basically up and running again and hopefully, my school is soon to be as well.
 At least we have finally got confirmed our CAA exam dates.
 So in three weeks, I will sit for my block 2 exams originally planned in March.
 I cannot wait to be done and to be able to continue with the remaining subjects.
 Until then, exam preparations will be the main factor on my to-do list.

 Happy about the time I got to spend with family but also very happy about being back to my own routines.
-Early mornings alone is quite underestimated.
+Early mornings alone is quite underrated.
 Also, the May weather and the brighter evenings makes life a little easier.

 Easter is history and it is time to get back to business again.